matkoch/MassTransit/docs/usage/transports/activemq.md

 On the consume topology a TemporaryQueueNameFormatter can be configured.
 The responsibility of the formatter is to transform the 'system' generated name for a temporary queue.

-This could be used to e.g. add a prefix to the generated temporary queuenames.
+This could be used to e.g., add a prefix to the generated temporary queuenames.
 This helps to support namespaces in queuenames.
 Artemis can use this to enforce security policies